Revised on 09 August 2021

 Users must also be aware of the hazards of the active ingredients in use.
 For instance, alcohol-based products such as those containing isopropanol or ethanol are flammable, and should not be used in the presence of open flame.
 Concentrated solutions of bleach or benzalkonium chloride can cause irritation to the skin and eyes.
 As such, gloves should be worn when handling them.

 The public is therefore advised to read product labels to look for the active ingredients and their concentrations, to understand their hazards and to ensure that they meet NEA’s guidelines for effectiveness against coronaviruses.

 Importers and suppliers of disinfectant products should also obtain data that demonstrate the effectiveness and safety of the products, as well as data that support their claims.
-Businesses can contact NEA if they would like to include their disinfectant products in our List of Household Products and Active Ingredients for Disinfection of the COVID-19 Virus
+Businesses can contact NEA if they would like to include their disinfectant products in our List of Household Disinfectants and Self-Disinfecting Surface Coating Products Against COVID-19

 2.2 Application of chemical disinfectant